 Some addiction professionals believe that almost all addicted people have experienced severe trauma.
 Trauma caused by physical and sexual abuse occurs at alarmingly high rates in the United States.
 If undiagnosed and untreated, trauma can lead to substance misuse by the affected individual in an attempt to self-medicate the emotional pain caused by the traumatic experience.
-Our team utilizes eye movement desensitization and reprocessing (EMDR) and Mind-Body Bridging in trauma therapy.
+Our team utilizes eye movement desensitization and reprocessing (EMDR) and a mind body focus in trauma therapy.

 Depression is a serious mood disorder that often co-occurs with drug and alcohol addiction.
 Major depressive disorder is the leading cause of disability in the US for ages 15 to 44, affecting more than 16.1 million American adults, or about 6.7 percent of people over the age of 18.

 Generalized anxiety disorder (GAD) affects about 6.8 million adults in the US.
 Fewer than half of them receive any kind of treatment for their condition.
 Anxiety disorders affect a quarter of children between the ages of 13 and 18.

 It is now widely recognized that these psychiatric disorders frequently co-occur with substance use disorders.
 Co-occurring disorders (also referred to as dual diagnosis) is a term used for people suffering from a substance use disorder who experience mental health issues at the same time.
 Either condition—SUD or mental illness—may develop first.
 Depression, anxiety, mood and personality disorders, eating disorders, unprocessed trauma, and other mental health issues are common dual diagnosis conditions.